 The U.S.EPA BASINS system and the Nonpoint Source Model (NPSM) were used to derive the linkages between the measured fecal coliform levels in the stream and the sources of fecal coliform.
 Better Assessment Science Integrating Point and Nonpoint Sources (BASINS) is a multipurpose environmental analysis system for use in performing watershed and water quality-based studies.
 A geographic information system (GIS) provides the integrating framework for BASINS.
 GIS organizes spatial information so it can be displayed and provides techniques for analyzing land scape information.
 The NPSM simulates nonpoint source runoff and pollutant loadings in runoff from selected watersheds and transport of the flow and pollutant runoff through stream reaches.
-The NPSM uses selected features from the HSPF comprehensive watershed model.
+The NPSM is a windows-interface to that allows the user to take advantage of most of the features available in the HSPF comprehensive watershed model, including simulating overland flow and water quality processes on land surfaces and flow routing and water quality within a network of river reaches.